hasbegun/vircadia-mongodb/README.md

 ## Build.
 Run ```build-mongo.sh``` This will create an `vircadia-mongodb` docker image.
 You can run `run-mongo.sh` to see how it is running.

+### TODO
+Migrate this repository to vircadia repository: vircadia/vircadia-mongodb.